CTF-Citadel/challenges/pcap_Pandemonium/README.md

 ## Introduction
 ```
 I captured this traffic from our network.
 I have been told that Marc from next door is using a testing user to access weird websites.
 But I can't bruteforce his password.
 Maybe you can find something?
+The file is located under /capture.pcapng
 ```

 ## Task